There are a lot of reasons why your AC system freezes up.

-Making sure the air filter isn’t dirty and airflow isn’t lowered are the only things you can safely fix without professional help.
+Making sure the air filter isn’t dirty and airflow isn’t decreased are the only work you can safely fix without professional help.
 If you need to put in a new the filter, you can speed up the thawing process by turning off the unit and using the fan.
 If you have a heat pump, you can turn it to heat mode until the ice is gone.

 After the ice is gone, switch settings back to normal.
 If your equipment freezes again, get in touch with Becht/Givens Service Experts to correct the problem.

 Here are a couple other other reasons why your unit could be freezing up.

 Low refrigerant—A frozen system may be caused by a refrigerant leak.

 What creates a leak?